adityam/linux-blog/content/post/converting-supernote-files-to-pdf.md

 Writing is my primary mode of note taking and at the beginning of the pandemic, I switched from paper notebooks to digital notebooks.
-My primary notetaking devices are SuperNote A6X, Boox Max3, and iPad Pro using Notability App (in that order, though I do prefer iPad for reviewing papers etc. because of the speed).
-I prefer the writing experience on Supernote, but I do miss one of the software features of Boox: In Boox, everytime I save a note file, it is automatically converted to PDF and stored in a pdf directory which mirrors the layout of the notes directory.
+My primary note taking devices are SuperNote A6X, Boox Max3, and iPad Pro using Notability App (in that order, though I do prefer iPad for reviewing papers etc. because of the speed).
+I prefer the writing experience on Supernote, but I do miss one of the software features of Boox: In Boox, every time I save a note file, it is automatically converted to PDF and stored in a pdf directory which mirrors the layout of the notes directory.
 There is no such feature in SuperNote.
 Notes have to converted manually and get exported to a flat directory.